Thames Water: Pollution

 In 2022, a report published by the parliamentary Environmental Audit Select Committee on water quality in the UK's rivers showed that Thames Water's Mogden wastewater treatment works in Isleworth discharged a quantity of sewage which would fill 400 Olympic-sized swimming pools on 3 and 4 October 2020.

+In July 2024, Thames Water reported 350 incidents of sewage pollution in 2023, up from 331 in 2022.
+It said the rise was due to delayed investments to increase capacity across its 400 sewage treatment works.
+Thames Water had failed to complete a £1.1 billion programme involving around 108 scheduled upgrades promised in 2018 to enable sewage treatment works to meet legal pollution limits.
+An anti-sewage pollution campaign group accused Thames of a "deliberate act to keep it financially afloat" and called for an investigation by regulators.
+Thames Water blamed its failure to deliver the schemes on macroeconomic events, including the COVID-19 pandemic and rises in inflation, plus supply chain problems and competing pressures to create more storm tank capacity.
+In August 2024, Thames Water was fined £104m by Ofwat for failing to manage its wastewater treatment works and networks.

+In December 2024, Thames Water reported a 40% increase in pollution incidents, with 359 category one-three pollution incidents in the six months to 30 September, due to a wet spring and summer.
+The number of hours that Thames Water discharged raw sewage into waterways rose from 196,414 hours in 2023 to almost 300,000 hours in 2024, a 50% increase.

 Other incidents

 In September 2007, 5 km of the River Wandle, Greater London was polluted.
 In January 2009, Thames Water pleaded guilty at Sutton Magistrates Court, and was subsequently fined £125,000 at Croydon Crown Court and ordered to pay £21,335 in clean-up and investigation costs.
 In February 2010, on appeal, the fine was found to be "manifestly excessive" and was reduced to £50,000.

-On 5–8 June 2011, more than 230,000 m3, or 230,000 tonnes, of sewage were released from Mogden Sewage Treatment works, killing 26,000 fish.
+Between 5 and 8 June 2011, more than 230,000 m3, or 230,000 tonnes, of sewage were released from Mogden Sewage Treatment works, killing 26,000 fish.